 “What's impressive to me is these people take pride in the possession of their family member's history, but they want these things to remain appreciated by others in the profession,” Police Chief John Duval said.
 “There's a sense of pride, not only in themselves but also in their family.
 They want these items to be appreciated for years and years to come.”

-The collection is quite diverse, featuring badges and commemorative shields, handcuffs and nightsticks, helmets and hats, old radios and communication equipment and parking tickets.
+The collection is quite perse, featuring badges and commemorative shields, handcuffs and nightsticks, helmets and hats, old radios and communication equipment and parking tickets.